 For the Filling

-- 5 Tbsp of Pyure Sweetener, dived per directions
+- 5 tablespoons of Erythritol Blend Sweetener, dived per directions

 - To prepare the filling add in the blueberries, lemon juice, 3 Tbsp of sweetener and mix well.